jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ##### window size and Gaussian sigma

 - For the pre-gradient filter, a Gaussian of size 15x15 and sigma=1 can be adopted.
 It doesn't matter too much.
-- For the M matrix window, ideally you can trial and error.
-I found that larger and heavier filters tend to be more consistent.
+- For the M matrix summation, there is a window function. (mentioned Harris detector chapter).
+Ideally you should do some trial and error.
+Nonetheless, I found that larger and heavier filters tend to be more consistent.

 ##### Applicable scenarios